-Stockholders who are interested in communicating directly with members of the Board, or the Board as a group, may do so by writing directly to the individual Board member c/o Secretary, Gaucho Group Holdings, Inc., 1445 16th Street, Suite 403, Miami Beach, Florida 33139.
+Stockholders who are interested in communicating directly with members of the Board, or the Board as a group, may do so by writing directly to the individual Board member c/o Secretary, Gaucho Group Holdings, Inc., 112 NE 41st Street, Suite 106, Miami, Florida 33137.
 The Company's Secretary will forward communications directly to the appropriate Board member.
 If the correspondence is not addressed to the particular member, the communication will be forwarded to a Board member to bring to the attention of the Board.
 The Company's Secretary will review all communications before forwarding them to the appropriate Board member.

-Meetings of the Board and Committees; Attendance at the Annual Meeting
+Meetings of the Board and Committees; Attendance at the Special Meeting

 The Board of Directors held six formal meetings either in person or via telephone during the fiscal year ended December 31, 2020 and acted by unanimous written consent ten times during 2020.
-The Board has held seven meetings thereafter through the date of this Proxy Statement and has acted by unanimous written consent eight times.
+The Board has held ten meetings thereafter through the date of this Proxy Statement and has acted by unanimous written consent 13 times.
+The Compensation Committee has held four meetings thereafter through the date of this Proxy Statement and has acted by unanimous written consent three times.
 Regular communications were maintained throughout 2020 and 2021 among all of the officers and directors of the Company.

-Board members are not required to attend the Annual Meeting.
-This Annual Meeting is the Company's fifth time hosting an annual meeting.
+Board members are not required to attend the Special Meeting.
+This Special Meeting is the Company's first time hosting a special meeting.